-ATS workstations are to be used primarily for research and academic purposes, with ATS students, faculty, and staff.
+The College workstations are to be used primarily for research and academic purposes, with the College students, faculty, and staff.
 The students will be allowed to print research and academic papers.
 The copy allowance for students is 1500 pages per semester.
 The staff reserves the right to terminate an internet session if its use is not research or curriculum orientated.
-Moreover, the staff in charge reserves the right to ask users to end a session and relinquish the computer to an ATS student, faculty, or staff member.
+Moreover, the staff in charge reserves the right to ask users to end a session and relinquish the computer to a College student, faculty, or staff member.

 The computer labs are intended primarily for instructional and testing purposes.
 Faculty and staff have priority for scheduling instruction in the labs.
-If no formal instruction is scheduled, ATS faculty, staff, and students may use the labs.
+If no formal instruction is scheduled, the College faculty, staff, and students may use the labs.
 The lab must be vacant 10 minutes before scheduled class session.

 Every effort will be made to inform facility users ahead of time of such reservations.
-However, ATS reserves the right to close the facilities to users at short notice to accommodate instructional/testing needs.
+However, the College reserves the right to close the facilities to users at short notice to accommodate instructional/testing needs.

-ATS reserves the right to monitor computer usage in the labs in order to insure compliance with ATS policies.
+The College reserves the right to monitor computer usage in the labs in order to insure compliance with the College policies.